KennethJAllen/ygo-small-world/README.md

 **Theorem: Starting with monster $i$, you can search monster $j$ with Small World if and only if entry $(i,j)$ is non-zero in the matrix $M^2$.**

 Proof: Entry $(i,j)$ in $M^2$ is equal to the number of paths of length $2$ from vertex $i$ to vertex $j$ in $G$ (see [properties of the adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix)).
 If entry $(i,j)$ is zero, then there are no bridges between monsters $i$ and $j$.
 If entry $(i,j)$ is non-zero, then there is at least one bridge from $i$ to $j$, so $j$ can be searched starting with $i$.

+To create your own Small World adjacency matrix from a dataframe of monsters

 ### Example